ugoviti/izpbx/README.md

 docker-compose up -d
 ```

-# Upgrade path
+# Deploy upgrade path

 1. Verify your current running version
-2. Upgrade the version of izpbx changing image tag into `docker-compose.yml`
+2. Upgrade the version of izpbx changing image tag into `docker-compose.yml` (verify for changes upstream in official repository and merge the differences)

 Upgrading izpbx deploy must follow that path:

 - 16.9.0 --> 16.9.x (initial release. no upgrade path right now)

+# FreePBX upgrade path

+FreePBX is installed into persistent data dir on first bootstrap

 # Environment default variables